 Research is beginning to emerge showing disparities in access to care delivered through telemedicine.
-For example, one study found that in the early months of the pandemic when stay at home orders were first instituted, the proportion of visits attributed to non-Hispanic White and Other patients increased after telemedicine scale-up, but decreased for African Americans, Latinos, and Asians.8 Data from a 2019 survey shows that three quarters of people between the ages of 18-34 indicated that they were very or somewhat willing to use telehealth, compared with only half of people aged 65 and over.9 In addition, a survey assessing challenges during the pandemic also found that higher income individuals were more likely to have access to telehealth services.10
+For example, one study found that in the early months of the pandemic when stay at home orders were first instituted, the proportion of visits attributed to non-Hispanic White and Other patients increased after telemedicine scale-up, but decreased for African Americans, Latinos, and Asians.3 Data from a 2019 survey shows that three quarters of people between the ages of 18-34 indicated that they were very or somewhat willing to use telehealth, compared with only half of people aged 65 and over.4 In addition, a survey assessing challenges during the pandemic also found that higher income individuals were more likely to have access to telehealth services.5

-There was a strong sense among the Subcommittee that the State should invest in multiple strategies to ensure access to telemedicine for individuals living in under-resourced communities, including racial/ethnic minorities, individuals with limited English proficiency or low literacy, and those with low-incomes or are experiencing homelessness.
-Similarly, rural communities face numerous barriers in terms of access to broadband technology.
+There was a strong sense among the Subcommittee that the State should invest in multiple strategies to ensure access to telemedicine for individuals living in under resourced communities, including racial/ethnic minorities, individuals with limited English proficiency or low literacy, and those with low-incomes or are experiencing homelessness.
 In discussing strategies for increasing access to telemedicine, Subcommittee members noted that the barriers people face in accessing telemedicine are the same barriers they face in accessing remote learning.
 This presents an opportunity for the health and educational systems to partner and work together on strategies to address technology access and literacy issues.